-Currently clean energy is incentivised by an uncoordinated mish-mash of levies, charges, bans and regulations.
+Currently the energy transition is incentivised by an uncoordinated mish-mash of levies, charges, bans and regulations.
 Examples include:

 - The phase-out of fossil fuelled car sales;

 - Various environmental incentives (such as ROCs [Renewable Obligation Certificates, of which no new ones are being issued] and CfDs [Contracts for Difference]) paid for in levies on energy bills.

 By being a variety of incompatible mechanisms, they leave gaps (such as incentivising the large-scale long-duration electricity storage that is necessary for a cost-effective, resilient and reliable energy transition) and perverse incentives (such as peaker plants made of gas-fired reciprocating engines).

 The sum total of these measures falls well short of the real societal cost of emissions which ranges up to £575/tonne of CO2 equivalent (tCO2e) (~€673).
 We should certainly be using values that incorporate the costs imposed on the entire world by our UK emissions; these values are all well in excess of £120/tCO2e (~€140) – in the linked document, this corresponds to central or low figures derived by the three models for 2050.
 Unless we do that, we’re just exporting suffering onto the rest of the world in order to privilege excessively cavalier attitudes towards climate change among British industry and consumers.